|Guide||♦||7 Triplogs||0 Topics|

-Coming down, I decided to try a gulley, next to the ridge that I took up.
-It was less steep, the vegetation not too bad, and the footing actually better than the ridge - less scree.
-There was one section that was probably a 5.6 where I had to downclimb.
-Only for 10 or 12 feet though.
+Coming down, I decided to try a gulley next to the ridge that I took up.
+It was less steep, the vegetation not too bad, and the footing is better than the ridge - less scree.
+One section was probably a 5.6 where I had to downclimb for 10 or 12 feet.

-This is another "out there" kind of climb, where there are no trails, and few people go because it is a little on the difficult side.
-It's not that bad though.
+Bull Mountain is another "out there" kind of climb, where there are no trails, and few people go because it is a little on the difficult side.
+It's not that bad, though.
 Just choose your route carefully, and watch for loose rock.

 Check out the Official Route and Triplogs.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.